extratone/bilge/drafts/How to Fuck Text.md

 ## History

 As detailed in the audio account embedded above, I believe my Text Fucking career began somewhere around the 7th grade, at 13-14 years old.
 It was my second or third time flunking MS02 - the Microsoft Office II course - taken on fairly outdated school desktop machines in the 2007-2008 era, all running Windows XP.
 Because of some inexplicable ability to simply do what I was told, I would spend class periods trying to create the largest possible text file in Notepad by copying and pasting huge, exponentially growing globs.
 Eventually, I did crash a machine at least once.
 Though it could very well be simply the self-exaggerated recollection of preteendom, I even remember crashing the school server with one of those files.
+They were ginormous for plaintext.

 https://twitter.com/draftsapp/status/1492645727729766400